harshal0922/Leave_Management_System/README.md

    ```bash/terminal
    npm run start
    ```
-4. Open the url `http://localhost:8000` in browser for seeing the result 1.--FOR BACKEND SERVER
+4. Open the url `http://localhost:8000` in browser for seeing the result.
+5.--FOR BACKEND SERVER
-2. Import the project in IDE
+6. Import the project in IDE
-3. Run the project as a spring boot application
+7. Run the project as a spring boot application
-4. Backend Server will be started at port 8080
+8. Backend Server will be started at port 8080